muquit/privategpt/README.md

 ## EPUB document

-I played with some epub documents from https://www.gutenberg.org/ and the results seems to vary of the document.
+I played with some epub documents from https://www.gutenberg.org/ and the results seems to vary based on the type of documents.
 This is a work in progress ...

 The following are needed to create EMBEDDINGS for EPUB files: